apache/fury/docs/specification/xlang_serialization_spec.md

 Which encoding to choose:

-- For JDK8: fury detect `latin` at runtime, if string is `latin` string, then use `latin` encoding, otherwise use `utf-16`.
+- For JDK8: fory detect `latin` at runtime, if string is `latin` string, then use `latin` encoding, otherwise use `utf-16`.
-- For JDK9+: fury use `coder` in `String` object for encoding, `latin`/`utf-16` will be used for encoding.
+- For JDK9+: fory use `coder` in `String` object for encoding, `latin`/`utf-16` will be used for encoding.
-- If the string is encoded by `utf-8`, then fury will use `utf-8` to decode the data.
-Cross-language string serialization of fury uses `utf-8` by default.
+- If the string is encoded by `utf-8`, then fory will use `utf-8` to decode the data.
+Cross-language string serialization of fory uses `utf-8` by default.

 ### list